 We choose packaging made from recycled or renewable materials.

-- Trays for fruit and prepared meat products, made with recycled paper and cardboard
+- Trays for fruit and vegetables, made with recycled paper and cardboard

 - Packaging from recycled plastic (rPET): from liquid detergents and all-purpose sprays to drinks bottles